jay-tux/nexion/player/world_fow_cities.md

  Majority | ![stout] (artificers, officials) Minorities | ![lightfoot] (farmers, traders), ![lizard] (river/coastal workers), ![tiefling] (merchants), ![human] (traders) Crime rates | Low to very low
- Religion | ![todo] (halfling religion) is the only official religion, but others are tolerated for a price
+ Religion | Votthoboveigh is the only official religion, but others are tolerated for a price

 ### Woodfield ![anly]
 The third large city in the Anly Valley, Woodfield combines the trade and farming of the Valley with the mining operations in the nearby hills.